(This article is now updated to work with Pi OS on Wayland)

 In the previous post, we created our container with a command line containing several parameters.
 These can be put into the docker-compose.yml file to simplify the process.

-Starting with an empty directory, create a new file named docker-compose.yml with the following contents:
+Start with an empty directory for your ros docker compose project. and create a new file named docker-compose.yml in this directory.

 services: